True Cost of Debt Calculator

 Frequently Asked Questions

-What opportunity rate should I use?
+What opportunity rate should be used?

-How does this change the decision to pay off a loan early?
+How does this change the early-payoff decision?

 Does this work for business loans?